nilostolte/Sudoku/README.md

-Trying this solution instead of the [previous](https://github.com/nilostolte/Sudoku#branchless-transformation-from-bit-representation), had a significant impact in the minimal execution time of the compiled C code, that was reduced to practically 1 millisecond, that is, an optimization of more than 30%.
+Trying this solution instead of the [previous](https://github.com/nilostolte/Sudoku#branchless-transformation-from-bit-representation), had a significant impact in the minimal execution time of the compiled C code, that was reduced to practically 1 millisecond, that is, an optimization of more than 30%, since the initial minimal time in our comparisons was 1.5 milliseconds.

 ## Conclusion